Trusted to care in Witney, Oxfordshire

 Whether your loved one prefers one-to-one or small group activities, helping around the home or being in their own company, we will ensure that they enjoy a meaningful and fulfilling lifestyle.

-Our Lifestyle team organises a weekly programme of activities, including exercise sessions, film afternoons (complete with freshly popped corn), pamper sessions, knitting, reminiscence sessions, baking, and even a pony life-drawing class.
+Our Lifestyle team organises a weekly programme of activities, including exercise sessions, film afternoons, pamper sessions, knitting, reminiscence sessions, baking, and even a pony life-drawing class.
+We are also a pet friendly care home, all animals are welcome.

 Our gardens are one of the home’s biggest assets, with raised flower beds, wandering pathways, an outside bar and BBQ area, a range of seating areas, and a greenhouse.